-Staffing proposals are submitted to the Division of Resources in conjunction with faculty / division budgets as part of the planning and budget process.
+Staffing proposals are submitted to the Finance Business Solutions Division in conjunction with faculty / division budgets as part of the planning and budget process.
 Staffing proposals are then forwarded to the Vice-Chancellor and President for approval.
 Each executive dean of faculty / head of division will review and sign off their staffing proposal(s) and deployment of funds statement(s) prior to submission.

 Consideration needs to be given to both estimated future income and estimated salary increases through enterprise bargaining negotiations.
 The percentage allocated to staffing expenditure will vary within individual faculties and divisions, and it is the responsibility of managers to appropriately manage the balance between salary and non-salary expenditure in line with relevant key performance indicators.

 d) Change managementIf a major change exercise coincides with the planning and budget cycle, a workforce plan will not be required as it will form part of the Change Management Plan (B/11.1).
 A Change Management Plan, particularly for a change project involving significant job redesign, should include a review of all positions and subsequently a detailed workforce plan.